Hierarchical structure of the cosmic web and galaxy properties: Discussion

 However, when holding our results against those reported by \cite{hellwing21}, the comparison is not as direct, as we have probed different mass ranges in our halo catalogues.
 While they report a similar decrease in the spin parameter for their node-haloes, in the mass range of $M_\mathrm{vir}\sim10.6\times10^{7}-10^{10}$\Modoth, and also a minimal enhancement for the spin of their void-haloes, in the same mass range, they have a substantial further decrease of the spin of the void sample.
 This reduction of spin is of almost 35$\%$, as they quote, and is present for haloes of masses around $10^{11}$\Modoth in $M_\mathrm{vir}$.
 Care should be taken when attempting a direct comparison, though, as we have different mass ranges of our halo samples.
 For instance, we do have void-haloes at all mass ranges, whereas, the authors of this work only have them for masses below $10.4\times10^{11}$\Modoth.
 As our cosmic web segmentation methods are different (the authors have implemented NEXUS which is a Hessian-based method, that classifies the cosmic web based on the tidal tensor signatures), and also our halo identification schemes differ, discrepancies are to be expected.
 However, the main trend hinting to a suppression of $\lambda$ for haloes residing in the densest environments is present in both our works, as well as the detection of a mass threshold at which the various cosmic web populations deviate from the mean trend describing the overall halo population.
 In our work, this mass threshold is of the order $M_\mathrm{th}\sim 10^{12}$\Modoth, over two orders of magnitude higher than the mass-scale reported by \cite{hellwing21}.
+An in depth analysis of the spin alignment with respect to the cosmic web has been carried out in a series of papers \citep{2018MNRAS.481..414G,2019MNRAS.487.1607G,2021MNRAS.503.2280G} also using NEXUS and variants of the method.
+Such studies confirmed a mass-dependent spin–filament alignment, originally proposed by \citep{2007ApJ...655L...5A} and observationally studied by e.g. \cite{2013MNRAS.428.1827T}.

 Understanding the interplay between the cosmic web and the properties of galaxies is crucial in modern cosmology.
 While dark matter haloes provide a convenient framework to study the formation and evolution of galaxies, they are not observable, and therefore it is important to go beyond their properties and analyze the stellar content and metallicities of galaxies in terms of their placement on the cosmic web.